Metamorphic Testing and Debugging of Tax Preparation Software: Overview

 \section{Overview}

-As a demonstration of our framework (shown in Figure~\ref{fig:overall-framewok}), this section describes how we tested OpenTaxSolver~\cite{openTaxSolver} (version for tax year 2020) in one of $5$ domains considered in this paper: the Earned Income Tax Credit ($EITC$).
+As a demonstration of our framework (shown in Figure~\ref{fig:overall-framewok}), this section describes how we tested OpenTaxSolver~\cite{openTaxSolver} (versions for the tax years 2018-2021) in one of $5$ domains considered in this paper: the Earned Income Tax Credit ($EITC$).
 The earned income tax credit is designed to lower the tax burden for low and moderate income workers.

 \textbf{Extract Scenarios.} The first step involves carefully examining the rules and regulations.
-For the $EIC$, we extract scenarios from Worksheet 1 in Publication 596~\cite{pub596}.
+For the $EITC$, we extract scenarios from Worksheet 1 in Publication 596~\cite{pub596}.

-\textbf{Metamorphic properties.} We specify $4$ metamorphic relations for $EIC$, as shown in Table~\ref{tab:metamorphic-relations} (properties \#3-\#6).
-Property \#3 specifies that married filing separately ($MFS$) is illegible to take $EIC$ credits.
-Property \#4 describes that individuals who are married filing jointly ($MFJ$) are illegible if their adjusted gross income ($AGI$) is over $56,844$.
-Property \#5 says that an eligible individual with $EIC$ claim (Line $27$ of IRS $1040$) should have higher returns compared to metamorphosed one who are not eligible due to their $AGI$, dependents, or zero claim.
-Finally, property \#6 establishes that among two similarly eligible individuals, the one with the higher $EIC$ claims should have a higher tax return.
+\textbf{Metamorphic properties.} We specify $4$ metamorphic relations for $EITC$, as shown in Table~\ref{tab:metamorphic-relations} with EITC (3)-(6) for the tax year 2020, and update these properties for the tax years 2018, 2019, and 2021 as shown in Table~\ref{tab:metamorphic-relations-changes}.
+Property \#3 specifies that married filing separately ($MFS$) is not eligible to take $EITC$ credits in the tax year 2020, noting that the same condition applies for the tax years 2018 and 2019, but the requirement has changed for the tax year 2021 where $MFS$ status is eligible to take the $EITC$ credits (see Table~\ref{tab:metamorphic-relations-changes}).
+Property \#4 describes that individuals who are married filing jointly ($MFJ$) are eligible if their adjusted gross income ($AGI$) is below or equal to $56,844$ for the tax year 2020.
+Note that different years have different thresholds of eligibility as shown in Table~\ref{tab:metamorphic-relations-changes}.
+Property \#5 says that an eligible individual with $EITC$ claim (Line $27$ of IRS $1040$) should receive equal or higher tax returns compared to metamorphosed individuals who are not eligible due to their $AGI$, conditions on their dependents, or zero claims of $EITC$.
+Finally, property \#6 establishes that among two similarly eligible individuals, the one with the higher $EITC$ claims should receive a higher tax return.
+Other metamorphic relations are described and formulated in Section~\ref{sec:experiments}-RQ1.